dottedmag/dottedmag.net/_posts/2021-10-18-linux-is-not-os.md

 Every niche Linux distribution that does not follow the interface of a larger one is a unique OS, closely related but not compatible with other Linux OSes.
-This means the applications has to be ported.
+This means the applications have to be ported.

 Application developers have to choose what targets their applications support.
 With Linux distributions being just a blip on the graph of operating systems